jose987654/kodi-addons/README.md

 - Support for SRT subtitles
 - Automatic subtitle matching for videos

-**What's New in v1.0.1:**
+**What's New in v1.0.2:**

-- Improved audio file playback
+- Fixed audio playback issues with direct files
-- Better support for various audio formats
+- Improved audio playlist handling
-- Fixed playlist navigation issues
+- Better handling of audio formats
-- More robust playback mechanisms
+- Fixed issue with audio files not playing via plugin URL

 ## Installation